brussell36/pig-dice-game/README.md

 ## Specifications

-Create a button that our user can push to roll a virtual dice that returns a number from 1 through 6
+Create a button that our user can push to roll a virtual dice that returns a number from 1 through 6 and displays that number to the user.
   Input: Click _roll_
   Output: roll: 3